psychemedia/storytelling-notes/fairy_midwife.md

 (3) A man catches a fairy woman and marries her.
 She proves to be an excellent housewife, but usually she has had put into the marriage-contract certain conditions which, if broken, inevitably release her from the union, and when so released she hurries away instantly, never to return, unless it be now and then to visit her children.
 One of the conditions, especially in North Wales, is that the husband should never touch her with iron.
 But in the story of the Lady of Llyn y Fan Each, in Carmarthenshire, the condition is that he must not strike the wife without a cause three times, the striking being interpreted to include any slight tapping, say, on the shoulder.
 This story is one of the most remarkable on record in Wales, and it recalls the famous tale of Undine, published in German many years ago by De La Motte Fouqué.
 It is not known where he found it, or whether the people among whom it was current were pure Germans or of Celtic extraction.

 (4) The Fairies were fond of stealing nice healthy babies and of leaving in their place their own sallow offspring.
-The stories of how the right child might be recovered take numerous forms ; and some of these stories suggest how weak and sickly children became the objects of systematic cruelty at the hands of even their own parents.
+The stories of how the right child might be recovered take numerous forms; and some of these stories suggest how weak and sickly children became the objects of systematic cruelty at the hands of even their own parents.
 The changeling was usually an old man, and many were the efforts made to get him to betray his identity.

 (5) There is a widespread story of the fairy husband procuring for his wife the attendance of a human midwife.
 The latter was given a certain ointment to apply to the baby's eyes when she dressed it.
 She was not to touch either of her own eyes with it, but owing to an unfailing accident she does, and with the eye so touched she is enabled to see the fairies in their proper shape and form.
 This has consequences: The fairy husband pays the midwife well, and discharges her.
 She goes to a fair or market one day and observes her old master stealing goods from a stall, and makes herself known to him.
 He asks her with which eye she sees him.
 She tells him, and the eye to which he objects he instantly blinds.